 Shetland’s Coastal Paths

-Bold, sea-facing routes on the northern edge of Britain.
-Discover seabird colonies, sea stacks, and Norse echoes along paths around Eshaness, Unst, and other wild headlands.
+Bold, sea-facing routes on Britain’s northern edge.
+Discover seabird colonies, volcanic headlands, sea stacks, and Norse echoes along paths around Eshaness, Hermaness, and Unst.

 Adventure Highlights

-Walking in the Scottish Islands is an act of attention — a slow movement through land and story.
+Walking in the Scottish Islands is an act of attention — a slow movement through land, water, and story.
 Let the weather guide you, the paths ground you, and the islands leave their mark.

 Frequently Asked Questions